willnew2001/willnew2001/README.md

 lower level software development but I've dabbled in plenty of other areas.

-This page might seem a little sparse, but that's just because I've only just recently started uploading things here.
-So as of right now, any programming assignment or project I've done recently enough of any size that I can feel somewhat proud of, I've been archiving them here.
+This page might seem a little sparse, but that's just because I've only just recently started uploading things here to save them for the future.
+So, as of right now, any programming assignment or project I've done recently enough of any size that I can feel somewhat proud of, I've been archiving them here.

 One thing to know about me is that I don't program in my free time very often, usually preferring to pursue other hobbies and social events.
 Don't let that make it seem like